-Recent research published in the SMH has revealed that Australians are leading the smartphone revolution, with most Australians using their smartphones to search, make purchases and use social media.
-Behind Singapore, Australia has the highest smartphone penetration in the world at 37 per cent and we're also consuming more apps, with an average of 25 apps on each Australian smartphone, versus 23 for the US and UK.
+Recent research published in the Business Insider has revealed that Australians are leading the smartphone revolution, with most Australians using their smartphones to search, make purchases and use social media.
+According to Deloitte’s Mobile Consumer Survey 2018, 89%of Australians now own a smartphone, up from 88% in 2017.

 How can b2b marketers bridge this massive gap with such an importance on mobile websites?